maticboncina/fe0-ele_uni-programiranje/readme.md

 3. Organised code by dates (yyyy.mm.dd)

 ## Contributions
-As this is a personal space contributions are not welcomed.
-If you notice a mistake, please correct it locally
+This is a personal space, this contributions or pull requests will not be accepted.
+If you notice a mistake, please correct it locally.